- About Us

 - Disability permits are valid from October 1 to September 30 each year.

-- Each issued or renewed parking permit is for 1 permit sticker.
+- Each issued or renewed parking permit is for 1 permit area.

 - Parking permits can be picked up at the parking office or sent via campus mail to your university address.